Government failure: Political self-interest

-When politicians and civil servants seek to pursuit self-interest, it can lead to incorrect allocation of resources.
-The pressures of the upcoming elections or the influence of interest groups can support an environment in which inappropriate spending and tax decisions can be made, e.g., increasing social expenditure before the elections or presenting the main capital expenditure items for infrastructure projects without the projects being subjected to a full and proper cost-benefit analysis to determine the likely social costs and benefits.
+The self-interests of a politician may undermine fair governance.
+This could look like an inappropriate allocation of funds or time.
+Public funds could be pushed to influence voters or time could be allocated to pursue personal inequalities instead of actual market failures.
+When politicians prioritize their self-interests over their constituents' needs, they risk alienating the very voters who supported them.
+This erosion of public trust not only diminishes their popularity but also undermines the effectiveness of governance.
+Ultimately, such self-serving behavior detracts from addressing critical societal issues, leaving citizens disillusioned and the country vulnerable.

 Policy myopia

-Another cause of the government failure, as many critics of government intervention claim, is that politicians tend to look for short term fixes with instant and visible results that do not have to last, to difficult economic problems rather than making thorough analysis for solving long term solutions.
+Another cause of the government failure, as many critics of government intervention claim, is that politicians tend to look for short term fixes with instant and visible results that do not have to last, to difficult economic problems rather than making thorough analysis for solving long-term solutions.

 Government intervention and evasion

 It is believed that when a government tries to levy higher taxes on goods such as alcohol, also called de-merit goods, it can lead to increase attempts of illegal activities as tax avoidance, tax evasion or development of grey markets, people could try to sell goods with no taxes.
 Also legalizing and taxing some drugs may arise in a quick expansion of the supply of drugs, which can lead to overconsumption, which can mean a decrease in welfare.

 Government subsidies may lead to excess demand, which can be solved in two ways.
 Either the government chooses to meet all the demand, leading to higher consumption than socially efficient or if it knows the socially efficient amount, it can decide who gets how much of this quantity, a goal accomplished either through queuing and waiting-lists or through delegating the decisions to bureaucrats.
 Both solutions are inefficient, queueing first meets the demand of people at the front of the queue, which might not be the ones who need or want the product or service the most, but rather the luckiest or the ones with the right connections.
 Delegating the decisions to bureaucrats leads to problems with human factor and personal interests.